Ashington: Museums and libraries

-Accommodation

-There are some bed and breakfasts in Ashington.
-To the north side of Queen Elizabeth lake is a motel with pub and restaurant and located on the site of the QE2 is a Premier Inn hotel/restaurant.
-There is also a holiday centre/caravan site near Sandy Bay off the A189 about 3 miles to the south east of the town centre.

 Parks walks and green spaces

 Riverside Park provides a peaceful riverside setting in which to relax or take walks.
 The park runs along the Wansbeck River.
 There are public footpaths and bridleways from here towards the quaint village of Bothal with its photogenic castle above the river.

 The People's Park near the leisure centre off Institute Road is a large green field suitable for recreation.
 Hirst Park is located off Hawthorn Road; locally, it has traditionally been known as The Flower Park, due to its summer floral displays.
 It has bowling greens, basketball and tennis courts, play areas and is sheltered by tall trees.
 To the north of the park is a large sports field, where historically, the town hosted fun fairs.

 At Woodhorn is the Queen Elizabeth II Park.
 This is surrounded by pine wood, including the Ashington Community Woods, connecting the park to Ashington, and has a large lake with a narrow-gauge railway connecting the main car park to the Woodhorn Museum.
 Walks from here head out towards Linton and eastwards towards the seaside town of Newbiggin following the old railway line.

 Ashington enjoys a good location within Northumberland allowing good access to the countryside.
 The town is situated near the coast, enabling short journey times to beaches such as Druridge Bay and Cresswell.
 Northumberland National Park is close by.